 The cumulative impact for cultural resources includes potential future development within a 0.25-mile radius of the proposed project combined with effects of development on lands within the City of San Francisco.
 As shown in Table 3 and mapped in Figure 17 in Section B.3, cumulative projects have the potential to cumulatively affect cultural resources including historic resources, archeological and paleontological deposits, human remains, and tribal cultural resources.
-Because impacts resulting from cumulative projects are unknown, for a conservative assumption, cumulative impacts on archeological resources, human remains, and tribal cultural resources of project could contribute to cumulative impacts on cultural resources if the proposed project and other projects listed in Table 3 would adversely affect cultural resources in the project vicinity.
+Because impacts resulting from cumulative projects are unknown, for a conservative assumption, cumulative impacts on archeological resources, human remains, and tribal cultural resources are considered to be significant.
+The proposed project could contribute to cumulative impacts on cultural resources if the proposed project and other projects listed in Table 3 would adversely affect cultural resources in the project vicinity.